Dean & DeLuca

 Dean & DeLuca is an American chain of upscale grocery stores.
 The first one was established in New York City's SoHo district by Joel Dean, Giorgio DeLuca and Jack Ceglic in September 1977.
 They were joined in September 1979 by Eugenio Pozzolini, who became a partner in 1981.
 It is headquartered in Wichita, Kansas.
-Since 2014, Dean & Deluca has been owned by Pace Development, a Thai luxury development company.
+In 2014, Dean & Deluca was acquired by Pace Development, a Thai luxury development company.

 History

 Giorgio DeLuca, a school teacher turned cheese merchant, and Joel Dean, a publishing business manager, opened the first Dean & DeLuca in September 1977 in SoHo, an area in lower Manhattan, at the corner of Prince and Greene streets.
 In October 1988, a new flagship market was opened at the corner of Broadway and Prince Streets.
 Smaller retail outlets followed in Manhattan's Rockefeller Plaza and the Paramount Hotel.
 Espresso bars were also located around New York and in Washington, DC.